hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/realtime-feed/3-sync-todos.md

         ),
 ```

-So the above code is fetching some already existing todo from database and adding them to `feedList` to very first time and then on tap of new notification it is updating `feedList` with new todos.
+So the above code is fetching some already existing todo from database and adding them to `feedList` to the very first time and then on tap of new notification, it is updating `feedList` with new todos.

-Now let's add functionality to our load more button by again using `_client.query`
+Now let's add functionality to our load more button by again using `_client.query`.

 ```dart
        CustomButton(